suncoast-devs/handbook/lessons/js-intro/functions.md

 square('a circle')
 ```

-In this case `TypeScript` will tell us this is an error.
-However, if we have not
+In this case, `TypeScript` will tell us this is an error.
+However, if we have
-configured our tools to not launch our site, or code, in the case of a
+not configured our tools to not launch our site, or code, in the case of a
 TypeScript error, the code will still **run**.
 Most of the tools we use will put
-this error directly in our path so that we must resolve it.
+this error directly in our path so, we must resolve it.

 ## Function expressions